 There’s no doubt that everyone could benefit from a little time out.
 Whether it’s a few uninterrupted hours to explore new terrain on Call of Duty, or some space to play pool with your friends without worrying about the noise.
 Sometimes every guy needs to get away from the pressures of a busy lifestyle and just take some time to relax.

-If you think you could benefit from some down time, follow our step by step guide and learn how to build a man cave for gamers, pool-players and wannabe rock stars alike.
+If you think you could benefit from some down time, follow our step by step guide and learn how to build a man cave or wendy house for gamers, pool-players and wannabe rock stars alike.

 How to build a man cave

 Choose your location.
 When building a man cave where you can really zone out and focus on your hobbies, it is important to consider other people within earshot.
 If you are building a man cave so that you can practice playing an instrument without disturbing your family, also consider the proximity of your new space to your neighbours.
 Converting a log cabin at the bottom of your garden is probably the safest option.
 Just be sure that any overlooking houses in the neighbourhood won’t be disturbed either.

 Find your base.
 The most important aspect of building a man cave is to ensure the foundation is perfect.
 Many timber garden buildings can be adapted into an exciting outdoor space – like a games room or DIY-den.
 A hardwearing log cabin provides the ideal starting ground when first considering your man cave ideas.
 Particularly strong cabins are those built from a slow-grown timber.
 This is because the growth rings are tightly compacted, which minimises any movement or bowing in the wood.
 So, you can enjoy your man cave for longer.